cassiozen/useStateMachine/README.md

 const [state, send] = useStateMachine(/* Optional Context */)(/* Configuration */);
 ```

 `useStateMachine` takes a JavaScript object as context (optional, see below) and one as the state machine configuration.
-It returns an array consisting of a `current state` object and a `transition` function.
+It returns an array consisting of a `current machine state` object and a `send` function to trigger transitions.

 **Machine state**